 Location: off the A980, six miles south of Alford, 26 miles west of Aberdeen.

-The garden is wonderful as well, with some freeform topiary like I’ve never seen before.
-I’ll write about this castle separately later.
-It allows interior photography, so I have plenty to show you.
+The garden is wonderful too, with some freeform topiary like I’ve never seen before.

 Crathes Castle: Open daily 10:30-17:00 from April-October.
 In November-March, open Saturday and Sunday 11-16:00.
 Closed on holidays, so check the website. £13 ($16.50/€14.50).